-Branch is a continuous integration and deployment platform, designed to help you automate the building, testing and deployment of your WordPress projects whenever you push to Git.
+Branch is an automated deployment tool, designed to help you automate the building, testing and deployment of your WordPress projects whenever you push to Git.

 Branch makes it easy to deploy your code to Flywheel from GitHub, Bitbucket or Gitlab.
 Simply connect Branch to your Flywheel account using SFTP with Branch’s built-in Flywheel recipe.

 This guide will help you create a Branch account, link it to your WordPress project on Flywheel and automate your builds and deployments.